 - Your new employer will send you an application form for the work permit

-- You complete the form, return it to your new employer, wait 6-8 weeks and start packing your bags!
+- You complete the form, sent it back, wait 6-8 weeks and start packing your bags!

 12. How do I begin?

 - Seen enough?
 Applying for a job takes just 60 seconds: dive into our Jobs page

 - Want to learn more?
 Our Resources section has dozens of great articles on corporate culture, career benefits, tax-free saving…

 - Get jobs delivered to your inbox: sign up for Hot Jobs by Email and get our All You Need to Know guide